unfoldingWord-box3/electron-packager/README.md

 When one runs the following command for the first time in the `foobar` directory:

 ```
-npx electron-packager .
+npx electronite-packager .
 ```

-`electron-packager` will do the following:
+`electronite-packager` will do the following:

 * Use the current directory for the `sourcedir`
 * Infer the `appname` from the `productName` in `package.json`